 Why Do I Need to Soak the Catfish in Milk?

 Soaking catfish in milk reduces that muddy flavor and fishy smell.
-I recommend soaking the filets in 2 cups of whole milk for 10 minutes, then discarding the milk if you use wild-caught catfish.
-The milk proteins bind with the milk’s compounds and extract that flavor.
+I recommend soaking the fillets in 2 cups of whole milk for 10 minutes and discarding the milk if you use wild-caught catfish.
 Farmed catfish don’t need this treatment.

-Instead, whisk together the milk, egg, and juice of one lemon.
+Whisk together the milk, egg, and juice of one lemon.
 This creates a buttermilk-egg wash that neutralizes any fishy taste and tenderizes the fish.
-This wash also allows the cornmeal to bind to the filets.
+This wash also allows the cornmeal to bind to the fillets.
 The mixture will look curdled after whisking and may thicken up.
 That’s just the acid from the lemon juice firming up the proteins in the egg and milk.

 Can I Replace the Milk with a Lactose-Free Version?

-Use lactose-free milk, like soy, coconut, or almond, for this recipe if you need to.
+Use lactose-free milk, like soy, coconut, or almond, for this recipe if needed.

 You can also omit the lemon juice and whole milk and replace them with buttermilk.